era-platform/cene-for-racket/notes/20190731-lexical-units.md

 ## Designs for the top-level definition forms

-(TODO: Design something that can perform imports corresponding to exports of other files.)
+(TODO: Design something that can perform imports corresponding to exports of other files.
+The file imported from this way will be macroexpanded if it hasn't been already.)

+(TODO: Design something that can include other files as though they're directly part of the current lexical unit, including seeing the same macros this one does, and treating their exports as being part of the current lexical unit's exports.
+This doesn't have to play nicely with the idea of compiling files to modules, and the file will have to be expanded each time it's imported.
+This will tend to come in handy for programs which use some sort of global-looking framework which has various possible implementations.)

+(TODO: Design something that can start a lexical unit inside this one which can see all the things visible in this one, but which doesn't interfere with this one's exports.
+The outer lexical unit only sees things it imports from the inner lexical unit.
+A common pattern will be to use one of these blocks to include a file that has exports but whose exports we don't want to export ourselves.)

 (TODO: Design things that can specify a struct tag's export conditions (i.e. whether to obscure its main tag name, who can author it, and who can use it).)

+(TODO: Design something that can locally override the default export conditions of a struct that has no explicit export conditions.)

 (TODO: Design things that can perform imports of struct tags and functions from specific modules.
-This might just be a combinatin of specifying a struct tag's export conditions and defining a struct metadata operation and a bounded expression operation for local convenience.)
+This might just be a combination of specifying a struct tag's export conditions and defining a struct metadata operation and a bounded expression operation for local convenience.)

 (TODO: Eventually consider designing things like Racket's `all-defined-out`, `except-in`, etc. Maybe we'll at least want a way to define an export metadata operation that combines multiple existing export metadata operations.)